mxc-foundation/developer-documentation/docs/whitepapers/Proof-of-Location.md

 * physical existence of the item

 ## 2. Design Aims
+Our main aim is to achieve Proof of Reality and mix the blockchain with the physical world.
+A blockchain that can be parallel to Real World and Meta-verse.
 ### 2.1 location
 A location is a rare resource that needs to be calculated by radio signals.
 Currently, there are three methods to calculate a location.